OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 For each project release, results from automated and manual security tests should be presented to management and business stakeholders for review.
 If there are unaddressed findings that remain as accepted risks for the release, stakeholders and development managers should work together to establish a concrete timeframe for addressing them.
 As part of each release the quality of the security tests should be reviewed and improved if necessary.

 Consider and implement security test correlation tools to automate the matching and merging of test results from dynamic, static, and interactive application scanners into one central dashboard, providing direct input towards Defect Management.
-The knowledge of the created security tests and the results are spread across the development team to improve security knowledge and awareness inside the organisation.
+The knowledge of the created security tests and the results are spread across the development team to improve security knowledge and awareness inside the organization.

 <!--
 **Notes**